Polynesian Ivy Vine (Pellionia repens) Indoor Care, Propagation and Common Problems

 Pests

-Common pests in Polynesian Ivy Vine are aphids, scale insects, whiteflies and mealy bugs.
-Isolate the affected plant to prevent spread to the other plants and treat it accordingly.
+Common pests in Polynesian Ivy Vine are aphids, scale insects, whiteflies and mealybugs.
+Isolate the affected plant to prevent spread to the other plants.
 Learn how to identify and treat pests in houseplants.

 Brown-grey dust on the leaves

 Brown-grey dust on the leaves of Polynesian Ivy Vine is an indication of powdery mildew which is prevalent in a warm humid environment.
-Isolate the affected plant to prevent spread to the other plants and treat it accordingly.
-Ensure that there is free air circulation for the plant to reduce disease infestations.
+Isolate the affected plant to prevent spread to the other plants.
+Ensure that there is good air circulation for the plant.

 Brown leaf tips and edges